hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Disassociate any port associated to the public IP address.
 The public IP address is not removed or released to the pool.
-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 Disassociate IP addresses `111.111.111.111` and `127.0.0.1` from their ports: